louismdv/BlaBlaCar_CaseStudy_LouisMDV/README.md

     https://account.heigit.org/login
 Once logged-in click on your persona icon to get your API key.
 Once you have your key hold on to it!

-2. The next step will be creating a dot ENV file and add your API key to it as below:
+2. The next step will be creating a dot .env file:
+    > touch .env
+And add your API key to it as below:
-    ORS_API_KEY = <"api-key-here">
+    > ORS_API_KEY = "api-key-here"

+3. Now we need to create and activate a virtual environment to store all the packages we are going to use in this program:
+    > python3 -m venv venv
+    > source venv/bin/activate

-Once you have your API key set, you can install the requirement packages for the program to run:
+4. Once the venv is activated you can install the requirement packages for the program to run:
-    pip install -r requirements.txt
+    > pip install -r requirements.txt

 That's it!
 Enjoy tracing Bus routes!